2021 Taliban offensive: Resettlements in other regions

 On 17 August, the British government announced that it would be establishing a resettlement scheme for up to 20,000 Afghan refugees; prioritising women, children, and minorities.
 On 19 August, the government of Finland announced it planned to double its refugee quota to take in more from Afghanistan.
 The Philippines also expressed openness to accept refugees from Afghanistan.
 European Parliament President David Sassoli called for EU countries to take in their fair share of refugees, stating that the EU "will have to show it cares about respecting ethics."
-The Spanish government created a temporary refugee camp in the air base of Torrejón de Ardoz, which was later visited by officials from the European Union, including president of the European Commission Ursula von der Leyen and president of the European Council Charles Michel.
-Von der Leyen praised Sánchez government's initiative, stating that the actions of Spain represent "a good example of the European soul at its best".
-US President Joe Biden spoke with Sánchez to allow the use of the military bases of Rota and Morón to temporarily accommodate Afghan refugees, while praising "Spain's leadership in seeking international support for Afghan women and girls".
+The Spanish government created a temporary refugee camp in Madrid–Torrejón Airport, which was later visited by officials from the European Union, including president of the European Commission Ursula von der Leyen and president of the European Council Charles Michel.
+Von der Leyen praised the initiative by Prime Minister Pedro Sánchez's government, stating that the actions of Spain represent "a good example of the European soul at its best".
+US President Joe Biden spoke with Sánchez to allow the use of Rota and Morón Air Bases to temporarily accommodate Afghan refugees, while praising "Spain's leadership in seeking international support for Afghan women and girls".

 However, some governments began indicating a hostile attitude towards refugees.
 In a press conference, French president Emmanuel Macron stated that France needed to "anticipate and protect itself from a wave of migrants".
 The Austrian government announced that it would not suspend deportations to Afghanistan, unlike several other EU countries.
 Australian Minister of Defence Peter Dutton suggested in a TV interview that allowing Afghan civilians who had worked with the Australian government to claim asylum in Australia could pose a security risk and that "we don't know enough about those individuals".
 The government of Uzbekistan has warned that it will suppress harshly any attempts to illegally cross its border.
 It has however opened its airport in Tashkent for refugees, who will be immediately redirected to flights to Berlin as part of its agreement with Germany.
 In Kazakhstan, rumours regarding the Afghan migrant issues gained traction on social media in which the authorities were accused of allegedly preparing to accept as many as 70,000 refugees, with some claims that 500 Afghans had already arrived in Shymkent airport in which the Kazakh Foreign Affairs Ministry issued a response, dismissing the claims with the Kazakh government assuring that any assistance would only be provided to the UN staff.

 The Government of Sebastián Piñera in Chile announced it would accept about ten refugee families.
 Meanwhile, the government of Colombia is planning to temporarily receive up to 4,000 Afghan nationals per request of the United States government.